-At a party, I mentioned I was starting a blog, and someone said, "I wish you success with it!"
+At a recent party, I mentioned I was starting a blog, and someone said, "I wish you success with it!"
 Success?
 I hadn't thought about that.
 I thought I was here to have fun; in fact, where I live, fun is a minimum daily requirement (see above).

 What is the measure of success, in relation to a blog?
 Page views?
 Number of followers?
 Total ad revenue from selling sidebar space?
-Consider some of the most popular blogs out there: the masterfully subtle political snark of Josh Marshall's Talking Points Memo; the laughably out of context conspiracy mongering at Drudge's sludge fest; the cheerfully sunny, always-summer world of Elsie Larson's Beautiful Mess - they all have one thing in common: each blog only does more or less one thing, and they each do that very well.
+Consider some of the most popular blogs out there: the masterfully subtle political snark of Josh Marshall's Talking Points Memo; the laughably out of context conspiracy mongering aimed at a 10-toothed rube audience at Drudge's sludge fest; the cheerfully sunny, always-summer world of Elsie Larson's Beautiful Mess - they all have one thing in common: each blog only does more or less one thing, and they each do that very well.

 Wait - forgot to mention The Blog Of Dr. John H. Watson... what?
 That's not a real blog?
 Oh.
 Does it matter?

 I can't do just one thing; I can't sit still.
 It's hard for me to get on the interstate and turn on the cruise control.
 I know a little about a lot of things, and a lot about some, and somewhere in there are a couple of opinions, too.
 As Bob Dylan once said, "I got a head full of ideas that are drivin' me insane!"
-I'm one week into this crazy little thing called blog, and it's been a blast so far.
+I'm one week into this crazy little thing called Blogger, and it's been a blast so far.
 I think I'll just keep having fun.

-A good place to start would be the classic '50s Champ Amp circuit.
-It's simple, which is good for cheap, since the component count is low; and depending upon which speaker you run through, it can sound astoundingly good.
+A good place to start might be the classic 1950s Fender Champ Amp circuit.
+It's simple, which equals cheap, since the component count is low; and depending upon which speaker you run through, it can sound astoundingly good.

 Doing The Circuit

 Let's talk tone.
 I've had the good luck to have played through most of the various Champ models that Fender made over the years, as well as a few kit clones and similar amps from other makers.
 They each have their own flavor, but the baseline tone comes from this basic preamp design:

-Actually, the vast majority of all guitar amps ever made, no matter what make or model, have had variations of this same basic preamp, and through countless recordings and live performances, it has come to define the sound of the electric guitar.
-A notable exception was the Vox AC-4, which had an EF86 pentode front end; as well as some lower power US-made amps which used 6AU6/EF94 pentode first gain stages.
+Actually, the vast majority of all guitar amps ever made, no matter what make or model, have had minor variations of this same basic preamp, and through countless recordings and live performances, it has come to define the sound of the electric guitar.
+A notable exception was the Vox AC-4, which had an EF86 pentode front end; as well as some lower power US-made amps which used 6AU6 pentode first gain stages.
 But by and large, the sound we associate with electric guitar is a vacuum tube triode 1st gain stage, followed by a volume control, and then into a 2nd gain stage.

-One reason Champs in particular sound so darn good is because their tone is just simply that almost universal guitar tone, but without refinements, effects, or cascaded gain stages.
+One reason Champs in particular sound so darn good is because their tone is just simply that almost universal guitar tone, but without refinements, effects, tone controls, or cascaded gain stages.
+A Champ circuit is essentially the basic dual triode tube preamp shown above, with a one-tube single-ended power output section added - no more, no less.
 It is clean, sweet and chimey at lower volumes, and progressively becomes more raw and edgy as you turn up the knob, finally topping out at a roaring overdrive with a guitar equipped with low output single coils, or a flat-out slamming distortion with humbuckers or higher output singles, all at living room, bedroom, or studio control room levels.

 Here's the schematic for the justly famed Fender 5F1 Champ Amp: